Your Ultimate Dorm Cleaning Checklist (Perfect for Roommates!)

 Complete these tasks to give your space a well-deserved, twice-yearly refresh.

-2. Clean your air conditioning unit: If you have a window air conditioning unit, be sure to clean it at least twice during the school year to ensure it’s working properly and not collecting — and therefore spreading — a bunch of dust and other allergens.
-First, you should check in with your RA to get any specific instructions for cleaning your unit safely (so you don’t break it and get fined).
+2. Clean your air conditioning unit: If you have a window air conditioning unit, be sure to clean it at least twice during the school year to ensure that it’s working properly and not collecting — and therefore spreading — a bunch of dust and other allergens.
+Start by checking in with your RA to get any specific instructions for cleaning your unit safely (so you don’t break it and get fined).

 3. Wipe down your walls and light fixtures: This task is best to do before you settle into your dorm at the start of each semester.
 All you need is warm water, dish soap, and a sponge or microfiber towel.
 I use the damp, soapy towel to wipe down my walls and light fixtures (be sure to turn the lights off first!), taking much-needed breaks throughout because it’s an arm workout!
 Be sure to cover your bed, desk, and other surfaces with a drop cloth to protect them from dust and debris (sheets and towels can get the job done, too), and plan to vacuum the floor once you’re done.